Axos Bank First Checking review

 - Basic Business Checking.
 Small businesses can open this checking account and enjoy no monthly fees and up to 200 free transactions a month.
 You’ll need at least $100 in direct deposits to get started and you’ll pay $0.30 for additional transactions.

 - Business Interest Checking.
-Earns an APY of 0.5% and comes with 50 free transactions each month.
+Earns an APY of up to 0.81% and comes with 50 free transactions each month.
 You’ll pay $0.50 for each additional transaction, along with a $10 monthly fee if your balance dips below $5,000.

 - Analyzed Business Checking.
 This account doesn’t earn interest, but it does offer a range of Treasury Management Service.
 Requires a $100 opening deposit and has an unavoidable $15 monthly fee.